Ikrom Yakubov known as Ikrom

 BA in Politics, National University of Uzbekistan (September 1997 – June 2001).

-Dr Ikrom Yakubov is a research assistant in Policing and Security at the University of South Wales.
+Dr Ikrom Yakubov is a Lecturer (research oriented) in Intelligence, Counter-terrorism & Security Studies at the University of South Wales.
 His research interests overlap between Intelligence, International Relations, Terrorism & Counterterrorism, Security Studies and Policing.
 In his PhD dissertation, Ikrom researched the role of Intelligence (CIA & SIS-MI6) in securitisation processes.

 “Securitisation: Turning an Approach into a Framework for Research on EU Justice and Home Affairs,” in Routledge Handbook of Justice and Home Affairs Research (with Professor Christian Kaunert, November 30, 2017.
 Routledge International Handbooks: 978-1-138-18375-9).